carbon-design-system/carbon/.github/CONTRIBUTING.md

 Before you start coding, if you have an issue in mind that you'd like to tackle, please first take a [search](https://github.com/IBM/carbon-components/issues) the issues to see if a similar issue you'd like to work on has already been submitted.
-If a similar issue has been submitted,assign yourself or ask to be assigned to the issue by posting a comment.
+If a similar issue has been submitted, assign yourself or ask to be assigned to the issue by posting a comment.

 If the issue does not exist, please make a new issue.
 Issues give us context